stubailo/sashko-dev/content/blog/email-to-mp3/index.md

 I sent an email to the address, and indeed an mp3 eventually ended up in my S3 bucket, as expected!
 But I wasn't satisfied with that -- I also wanted it to send the mp3 file back to my inbox so I could easily listen to it.

-Unfortunately, Amazon Polly isn't instant -- it takes a few seconds for the file to actually show up.
+However, Amazon Polly isn't instant -- it takes a few seconds for the file to actually show up.
 And I learned that waiting during a Zap -- called "Delay For" -- is actually a paid Zapier feature.
 So I'm now paying $20 a month for Zapier, specifically for this one component:

 ![A screenshot of Zapier steps to wait and then send an email](./zapier-two.png)